zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

   }
 })
 ```
-Here in the config you can see I have added two different remotes configs to load the payment and home remote modules and two different external type for each.
-Here, as we did in the earlier examples, we are loading the home component with a static URL which is embedded in to the config.
+Here in the config, you can see I have added two different remote configs to load the payment and home remote modules and two different external types for each.
+Here, as we did in the earlier examples, we are loading the home component with a static URL which is embedded into the config.
 But to load the payment module we are using the `externalType`, promise.
-I’m using this to demonstrate that in case I don’t know what will be the URL ,where Payment remote module is hosted on, in the build phase I should be able to set it in the runtime.
+I’m using this to demonstrate that in case I don’t know what will be the URL, where the Payment remote module is hosted, in the build phase I should be able to set it in the runtime.
 This will be helpful if we are using and pipeline to host our applications and all the URLs will be resolved at runtime.
-So as you can see in the line 25 I’m using below config to use a promise to load the payment remote module’s URL during runtime.
+So as you can see in line 25 I’m using the below config to use a promise to load the payment remote module’s URL during runtime.

 ```typescript
 remotes: [